 Day of Mourning is celebrated on the second Sunday in November in the United States.
-It coincides with Thanksgiving, but its purpose is to honor the Native Americans who suffered from colonization.
-The USA has a huge history, which is full of various events.
-Of them, you cannot throw out the struggle for the survival of the ancestors who inhabit these lands.
+It is observed alongside Thanksgiving, but its purpose is to honor the Native Americans who suffered from colonization.
+The United States has a long history, which includes various events, such as the struggle for survival of the ancestors who inhabited these lands.

-The holiday was created by the UANIE (United American Indians of New England).
-The organization is led by indigenous peoples who talk about the genocide of the nation, facts that distort historical data, fight for the rights and freedom of political prisoners.
+The Day of Mourning holiday was created by the UAINE (United American Indians of New England).
+The organization is led by indigenous peoples who talk about the genocide of their nation, challenge distorted historical data, and fight for the rights and freedom of political prisoners.

-Since 1970, indigenous peoples have been coming together in Massachusetts, Plymouth.
-It was in this place that the first pilgrims landed and founded a colony in 1620.
-UANIE proves that this was not an agreement between pilgrims and locals, on the contrary, sexism, racism, a class system was introduced on the lands …
+Since 1970, indigenous peoples have been gathering in Plymouth, Massachusetts – the place where the first pilgrims landed and established a colony in 1620.
+UAINE emphasizes that this was not a mutual agreement between pilgrims and locals, but instead, sexism, racism, and a class system were imposed on the lands.

-There are marches in Plymouth at noon targeting historic districts.
-The holiday is open to everyone: anyone can come and take part in it, but only native speakers are allowed to give a speech.
-Over the years, the movement has grown exponentially and has shown many how hard it is to unmask those who are silent about the truth.
+At noon, marches take place in Plymouth targeting historic districts.
+The holiday is open to everyone and anyone can take part, although only native speakers are allowed to give speeches.
+Over the years, the movement has grown significantly and has highlighted the importance of unmasking those who are silent about the truth.

-- UANIE did not require permission to march, but the organization contacted local authorities in 1998.
-The answer was verbal consent;
+- UANIE did not need permission to march, but the organization contacted local authorities in 1998, and verbal consent was their response.

-- the first fact is rather connected with the events of 1997 – during the protests, the state guard used force to disperse people;
+- The first incident happened in 1997, during the protests – the state guard used force to disperse people.

-- Native Americans mourn the genocide of the people and the theft of land.
+- Native Americans mourn the genocide of their people and the theft of their land.

-Learn more about the UANIE organization.
-Activists are doing a great job to improve the treatment of Native Americans.
+To take part in the Day of Mourning, learn more about the UAINE organization and the work activists are doing to improve the treatment of Native Americans.
 If possible, attend the event and observe the meetings.
-Tell your friends about this day so that as many people as possible learn about the history of those years.
+Tell your friends about this day to spread awareness about the history of those years.